Updated January 2022

 It’s cold AF in Austin so I’ll be burying myself in steaming bowls of noodles.
-Here are my favorite bowls of noodles and ramen in Austin.
+Here are my favorite bowls of noodles and ramen in Austin to get my slurp on.

 SEE ALSO: Best Asian Food in Austin